One man shot at Dwight St. in Springfield

 SPRINGFIELD, Mass.
 (WWLP) – Police are investigating after a man was shot in Springfield Friday night.

-Officers were called to a shooting in the area of the 1700 block of Dwight Street around 10 p.m.
-Friday night.
+Officers were called to the area of Dwight Street for a report of a shooting around 10:00 p.m.

 According to Springfield Police Captain Robert Strempek, a suspect is not yet in custody.